 We are looking for freelancers to contribute to Blocks magazine.
-At the moment we are predominantly looking for feature writers.
 We’re looking for people with a journalism background or LEGO fans with a real flair for writing and desire to meet journalistic standards.

 Blocks is an English language magazine so, unsurprisingly, you’ll need an excellent command of the English language.